 Superior Van & Mobility specializes in vehicle conversions and adaptive driving solutions of all types including wheelchair lifts and scooter carriers.
 However, it’s no secret, when it comes to wheelchair-accessible conversions and driving adaptations, vans and SUVs work best.
 Their larger platform, height, and floorplan options provide more space and accessibility options.

-Outside wheelchair vehicle lifts secure a wheelchair or mobility scooter to the vehicle’s exterior, generally at the rear.
+Exterior Scooter Carriers secure your mobility device to the vehicle’s exterior, generally at the rear.
 Because of this, the main advantage of an exterior lift is increased vehicle compatibility.
-More lift and carrier options are available for more vehicle types, including sedans.
+More lift and carrier options, including sedans, are available for more vehicle types.

 An exterior wheelchair lift or scooter carrier works by attaching to the vehicle’s towing receiver.
 If your vehicle does not have one, one must be installed.
 Note: vehicle tongue weight will dictate using an external wheelchair lift on your vehicle.
 Please be sure to contact one of our lift managers to check the compatibility of your car.